 When there is reasonable cause:

 The Second reason why an employee may be subjected to a drug test is if there is cause to believe that they are distributing, using, or under the influence during work hours.
+Make sure you know your state laws by looking up Illinois drug testing laws so you are informed on what legally you can be tested on.

 It is essential to know that the people at target cannot randomly select employees to take a drug test.
 They must have a reason to believe that the employee is using.
 Usually, this suspicion stems from their behavior, for example, erratic behaviors or accidents.